getempower/api-documentation/README.md

   "createdMts": 1563967360107, // millisecond unix timestamp
   "updatedMts": 1561987307860, // millisecond unix timestamp

-  // A list of different attachments in the CTA that volunteers can easily share with their contacts "shareables": [
+  // A list of different attachments in the CTA that volunteers can easily share with their contacts, organizations can attach up to 3 shareables
+  "shareables": [
     {
      "type": "link", //one of link, image
-     "url": "https://www.everyaction.com", // the URL of the shareable link (field only exists when type LINK) "imageFilestackHandle": "43q289jfip", // a unique ID for the image "displayLabel": "Go vote!" // label shown to users around the shareable }
+     "url": "https://www.everyaction.com", // the URL of the shareable link (field only exists when type 'link') "imageFilestackHandle": "43q289jfip", // a unique ID for the image (field only exists when type 'image') "displayLabel": "Go vote!" // label shown to users around the shareable }
   ],